This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 It’s available in a choice of 6 different color options.

 It’s available in two sizes, small/medium for heads measuring 51-58 cm, and medium/large for heads measuring 55-61 cm.
-It is a lightweight bike helmet which weighs only 11.8 oz / 334 grams.
+It is a lightweight bike helmet that weighs only 11.8 oz / 334 grams.

 This helmet also comes with a crash replacement guarantee, whereby you’re provided with a brand-new helmet if you crash with it within the first year of owning it.
 That is a rather unique style of warranty which I like.

-Overall, this is a great cycling helmet that is comfortable and well-ventilated.
+Overall, this is one of the better gravel bike helmets that is comfortable and well-ventilated.
 I especially like the warranty replacement guarantee that they have.

 Compare Prices: